-Here is the link to see the Bulletins: http://about.wfu.edu/academics/academic-bulletins/
+Here is the link to see the Undergraduate Bulletins: http://about.wfu.edu/academics/academic-bulletins/

-The MST requirements do not count towards the 30 hours.
+The MTH and STA requirements do not count towards the 30 hours.

 Economics majors are encouraged to take complementary courses in mathematics, the humanities, or other social sciences to sharpen their analytical skills and to acquire a broader understanding of important issues.
 The faculty adviser will assist each student in determining the particular combination of courses that satisfies his or her needs.

 Bachelor of Science in Mathematical Economics.
-The Department of Economics and the Department of Mathematics and Statistics jointly offer a major leading to a Bachelor of Science degree in Mathematical Economics.
+The Department of Economics and the Department of Mathematics offer a joint major leading to a Bachelor of Science degree in Mathematical Economics.
 This interdisciplinary program offers the student an opportunity to apply mathematical methods to the development of economic theory, models, and quantitative analysis.
-The major has the following course requirements: MST 112, 113, 121, 254; ECN 150, 210, 211, 215, 218; one of MST 354, ECN 216 and ECN 217; one of ECN 222, 223, 252, 274 and 275; and two additional (3h) courses chosen with the approval of the program advisers.
-Students selecting the joint major must receive permission from both the Department of Economics and the Department of Mathematics and Statistics.
-Prior to declaring the major, students must have a minimum grade of B- or AP credit in ECN 150 and MST 112.
-Graduation requirements include a grade of at least a C- in MST 113, MST 121, ECN 210 and ECN 211.
+The major has the following course requirements: MTH 112, 113, 121, 254; ECN 150, 210, 211, 215, 318; one of MTH 354, ECN 316 and ECN 317; one of ECN 322, 323, 352, 374 and 375; and two additional (3h) courses chosen with the approval of the program advisers.
+Students selecting the joint major must receive permission from both the Department of Economics and the Department of Mathematics.
+Prior to declaring the major, students must have a minimum grade of B- or AP credit in ECN 150 and MTH 112 or else have permission from both the Department of Economics and Department of Mathematics.
+Graduation requirements include a grade of at least a C- in MTH 113, MTH 121, ECN 210 and ECN 211.

-The minor in economics consists of eighteen hours, including ECN 150, ECN 205 or 210, and ECN 207 or 211.
-The mathematics and minimum grade requirements for the minor are the same as for the major.
+The minor in economics consists of eighteen hours, including ECN 150, ECN 205 or 210, and ECN 207 or 211 and electives.
+The mathematics and minimum grade requirements for the minor are the same as for the major in economics.

 The department policy on Advanced Placement credit is that you must have taken both the micro and macro economics tests and made a total score of at least eight.
 This will earn credit for ECN 150.